jeromenatio/solana-bases/README.md

 # SOLANA BASES

 Boilerplate files and scripts to install and configure a solana rpc node. \
-The script is for a `ubuntu` based linux distribution \
+The script is for a `ubuntu` based linux distribution
-For each following steps please replace `/path/to/file/install.sh` with the path of the output file on your system.

 ## INSTALLATION